rlworkgroup/garage/docs/user/experiments.rst

 Pickled Mode Experiments
 =====================

-:code:`rllab` also supports a "pickled" mode for running experiments, which supports more configurations like logging and parallelization.
+:code:`garage` also supports a "pickled" mode for running experiments, which supports more configurations like logging and parallelization.
 A sample script is provided in :code:`examples/trpo_cartpole_pickled.py`.
 The content is pasted below:

 .. code-block:: python

-    from rllab.algos.trpo import TRPO
+    from garage.algos.trpo import TRPO
-    from rllab.baselines.linear_feature_baseline import LinearFeatureBaseline
+    from garage.baselines.linear_feature_baseline import LinearFeatureBaseline
-    from rllab.envs.box2d.cartpole_env import CartpoleEnv
+    from garage.envs.box2d.cartpole_env import CartpoleEnv
-    from rllab.envs.normalized_env import normalize
+    from garage.envs.normalized_env import normalize
-    from rllab.misc.instrument import run_experiment_lite
+    from garage.misc.instrument import run_experiment_lite
-    from rllab.policies.gaussian_mlp_policy import GaussianMLPPolicy
+    from garage.policies.gaussian_mlp_policy import GaussianMLPPolicy

     def run_task(*_):